pkuzia/bicycle-navigation-iOS/README.md

 The app is designed to help you navigate the [Veturilo](https://www.veturilo.waw.pl) public bike around the city of Warsaw.
 It allows to find a starting and ending point on the map and with help of Backend application specifies the nearest bike station.
-The application offers the user three types of route:
+Navi Bike offers the user three types of route:

 + Fastest - the fastest route between stations
 + Optimal - optimal route between a fastest and free option